redhat-developer-demos/vertx-starter/README.md

 ## Overview

 This is a simple application to get you started with the Vert.x toolkit.
+It features
-To illustrate the Vert.x event loop, it features two processes running simultaneously.
-One process (`vertx.setPeriodic()`) writes a message to the console every two seconds, while the other (`vertx.createHttpServer()`) servers requests on HTTP port 8080.
+two processes running simultaneously.
+One process (`vertx.setPeriodic()`) writes a message to the console every two seconds, while the other (`vertx.createHttpServer()`) serves requests on HTTP port 8080.

 ## The code